Decision Making Authority

 There are two main types of POAs.
 A General POA and A Durable.

-Your authority as a a power of attorney authorizing the agent to carry on business or an enterprise for the principal; handles finances and business affairs. stops if your family member becomes incapacitated or dies.
+Your authority as a a power of attorney authorizing the agent to carry on business or an enterprise for the principal; handles finances and business affairs.
+More stops if your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More member becomes incapacitated or dies.
 Whereas, a durable POA continues to have authority regardless of mental or physical health status or death.
 Therefore, if you are a power of attorney for someone with a medical condition who becomes unconscious, you can make decisions for them if you are a durable POA in Virginia but not a general POA.